+BEng (Electrical, Software, Industrial, Mechanical)

+BTech

+BEcon

+ВА

+Other, please specify:

-- 5. Enter any additional post-secondary qualifications you have earned. (if any)
+Ente r any additional post-secondary qualifications you have earned (if any).

-- 6. List any applicable specializations
+List a List any applicable specializations

-- 7. Non-Academic Qualifications
+Non Non-Academic Qualifications

 Relevance to Computing Science and Statistics

 Competitive students should have a minimum several dedicated computer science courses and several different dedicated statistics courses.
 List up to 8 of your most advanced, relevant courses in computer science and up to 8 of your most advanced, relevant courses in statistics that can be identified on your transcript.
 The nature of the course must heavily focus on topics in each discipline and be obvious from the title.
 Courses that do not appear to heavily cover topics in the discipline will be viewed unfavorably by the admissions committee.